jcolag/library-twtterbot/README.md

  > **replybrary**:  I have this for superconductors: https://www.futurity.org/superconductor-room-temperature-2455692/

 My plan is to use [@replybrary](https://twitter.com/replybrary) itself for sociological links around which policies work and which do not, but that's just my personal agenda.
 If *you* use this, you should try to fact-check your links before including them, otherwise your project to enlighten people will flop quickly.

+So far, the code only responds "live," when the program is running.
+I will try to add a review of the history of the bot's twitter feed as time permits.